raspberrypilearning/rpf-project-creation-process/en/step_1.md

 ![GitHub 2FA](images/GitHub_2FA.png)

-- GitHub groups to be added to by your Senior Learning Manager
+## GitHub groups to be added to by your Senior Learning Manager
     - raspberrypilearning organization
     - raspberrypilearning/foundation-staff
     - raspberrypilearning/learning-team
     - raspberrypilearning/content-team

-- Download the GitHub desktop app via Kandji
+In addition to the above, download the GitHub desktop app via Kandji.

 ![GitHub Desktop App](images/GitHub_Desktop.png)